 Six one-hour workshops that include lesson plans, learning objectives, talking points, hands-on activities, and handouts.
 The workshops are designed for community educators, health promoters, dietitians/nutritionists, cooperative extension agents, and others to teach to adults in a wide variety of community settings.
 (Office of Disease Prevention and Health Promotion, HHS (ODPHP))

 Nationwide quality improvement initiative that brings together public health, primary care and other community sectors (such as schools, parks, agriculture, housing, transportation and business), for the prevention and treatment of individuals with overweight and obesity.
-(National Initiative for Children's Healthcare Quality (NICHQ))
+(National Initiative for Children's Health Quality (NICHQ))

 Comprehensive initiative, launched by the First Lady, dedicated to solving the problem of obesity within a generation, so that children born today will grow up healthier and able to pursue their dreams.